Dear Students, Colleagues, Alumni, and Friends of the Department:

 We encourage you to browse our web site and meet the faculty and staff.
 We also invite you to enroll in a course or participate in a campus event sponsored by the department and share the excitement of building a department and growing field that reflects the history and pride we all feel.

-Chair, Department of African American and African Studies
+Chair, Department of Africana Studies